tati-b/Sound_Recognition_Model/README.md

 After running the trained model and evaluating its performance, the following accuracy metric was obtained:
 * Restored model accuracy: 0.67

-**Note**: The testing data used for model evaluation is the same data used during the initial training process.
+**Note**: The testing data used for model evaluation is the same data used during the initial training and testing process.
 This was done to show the model's functionality and provide a direct comparison to the initial training accuracy (0.67).
 For accurate and unbiased model evaluation, it's recommended to employ distinct and unseen testing data.